dlbbld/clean-chess/README.md

 ```

 #### Pawn walls
-In pawn walls both players cannot mate, so they are also dead positions.
+Both players cannot mate in pawn walls, so they are dead positions.
 They are not detected
-by most common chess API's.
+by most common chess APIs.
 [Game](https://lichess.org/c3ew66ZV#123)

 ```java